ElmerDellson/UnityPrototype4/README.md

 # Sumo Island

 A microgame made as part of Unity's Create With Code series of tutorials.
-Some additions, like the restart feature, has been added outside of the scope of the exercise.
+Some additions, like the restart feature, has been made outside of the scope of the exercise.

 # How to play
 Move the camera with AD.